 Ryan initially didn’t pursue a career in photography but rather in wildlife conservation.
 This was brought about by the wonderful opportunities the Plakonouris family experienced in the beautiful parks of South Africa.
 In 2003, Ryan and his wife were welcomed into the Shamwari team as lodge managers after spending a few years in Kenya gaining hospitality experience.

 In 2009, Ryan combined his knowledge of the environment, hospitality and photography and began offering his photographic skills in media marketing, shooting hospitality interiors as well as photographic tutoring on wildlife and landscapes.
 This also opened the opportunity for Ryan to co-found WorldPix, an NGO in which Ryan, who holds the position of CEO, curates a gallery of photographic art by many professional photographers in aid of charities all around the world.
 In 2014 Shamwari Private Game Reserve introduced Pro Photo Safaris.
-This 2-day photographic adventure is guided by Iky and Ryan, who have 50 years’ experience between them in addition to being awarded an Agfa Wildlife Photography Award.
+This 2-day photographic adventure is guided by Iky and Ryan, who has 50 years’ experience between them in addition to being awarded an Agfa Wildlife Photography Award.

 When booking a Pro Photo Safari, you’ll be exposed to the skills of two professionals, who will show you around the game reserve to capture the wonders of African nature.
 Ryan’s years of wildlife guiding and his additional skill sets of photography and hospitality perfectly complement Iky’s in-depth knowledge of photography, technical skills and repairs.
 Coupled together, they present a truly unique and memorable photographic journey for guests.

-Experience an African Wildlife Photography Safari Tour
+Wildlife Photography Safari Tour – Experience it at Shamwari

 Wildlife photography takes years to master, but don’t let that discourage you.
 Even experts continue learning every time they step out into the field.
 With time, commitment and patience, your wildlife photography skills will improve.
 Additionally, your appreciation and passion for nature and wildlife will grow.